BHP Billiton sells Indonesian coal assets to Adaro

 BHP did not disclose the price for its 75 percent stake in IndoMet Coal, which it first flagged was up for sale in April.

-Adaro, however, Indonesia's second largest thermal coal producer, said in a statement the deal was worth $120 million and would "become effective upon the fulfilment of requirements in the share sale agreement, including necessary approvals from the Government of the Republic of Indonesia."

-The amount is well below the $335 million Adaro paid for a 25 percent stake in IndoMet in 2010.
-Analyst had said in April that BHP would be lucky to get $200 million for its stake due to regulatory uncertainty in Indonesia and the sharp slump in coal prices.

-"After a detailed review of IndoMet Coal, we concluded that although the project could support a larger scale development, BHP Billiton has a range of other growth options in the portfolio that are more attractive for future investment," IndoMet Coal asset president James Palmer had said in a statement earlier in the day.
+"After a detailed review of IndoMet Coal, we concluded that although the project could support a larger scale development, BHP Billiton has a range of other growth options in the portfolio that are more attractive for future investment," IndoMet Coal asset president James Palmer said in a statement.

+Analysts said in April BHP would be lucky to fetch $200 million for the stake, well below the $335 million Adaro paid for a 25 percent stake in IndoMet in 2010, due to regulatory uncertainty in Indonesia and the sharp slump in coal prices.

 IndoMet holds seven coal contracts of work in Central and Eastern Kalimantan, including the 1 million tonnes a year Haju mine, which started producing last year.

-Haju made up less than 2 percent of BHP's metallurgical coal output in the first nine months of its current fiscal year.

-Reporting by Sonali Paul; Additional reporting by Fergus Jensen in JAKARTA; Editing by Ed Davies and Tom Hogue
+Haju made up less than 2 percent of BHP's metallurgical coal output in the first nine months of this year.
+(Reporting by Sonali Paul; Editing by Ed Davies)